MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/how-to-print-vat-reports-duplicate.md

   - "de-de"
 ---
 # How to: Print VAT Reports-duplicate
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] includes VAT reports that you can use to submit information about VAT to the authorities.
+ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> includes VAT reports that you can use to submit information about VAT to the authorities.
 The following VAT reports are available for Germany:

 -   **Sales VAT Adv.
 Not.
 Acc.
 Proof**